 As Leona's father, James Cotterell, Ed Begley portrays a power-obsessed man, who is overly protective of his daughter and demeaning to his son-in-law.
 At the same time, he's also a bit of a cad, far more interested in his latest girlfriend than in his daughter's troubles.
 In a sea of characters who are dichotomous, his is perhaps the most contradictory part in the film.
 Begley makes it easy to understand how Leona has been driven to hypochondria by her father's bullying nature.

 According to an article in the AFI Catalog, the film had a bit of trouble with the Production Code Administration (PCA) regarding Henry's plan to steal from his father-in-law's pharmaceutical company.
 Early versions of the script made it much more obvious that Henry was stealing and selling drugs (ergo, drug trafficking, a code no-no).
 The script had to be amended so that he was selling "products of all kinds," not drugs.
 It's a fine point, but it made the PCA happy.

 Several excellent actors make brief appearances in the film.
 Wendell Corey has one scene as Dr. Alexander, the man to whom Leona goes for a "cure" to her invalidism.
 Leif Erickson as Detective Fred Lord, who is husband to Sally and is also investigating Henry's nefarious activities, makes an appearance.
 And as the sinister Morano, William Conrad shines in a single scene.
 With his imposing presence and magnificent voice, Mr. Conrad always makes an impression.

 We highly recommend this film; if you've not yet seen it, you are in for a treat.
-We'll leave you with a scene featuring the now panic-stricken Ms. Stanwyck as she tries to talk to Ms. Richards.
+We'll leave you with a trailer from this excellent movie.